geb/geb/doc/manual/src/chapters/050-modules.md

 ## The Content DSL

 The Content DSL used for modules is _exactly_ the same as the [one used for pages][content-dsl], so all of the same options and techniques can be used.

+## Inheritance

+Modules can use inheritance in the same way that pages can.
+That is, their content definitions are merged with any content redefined in the subclass taking precedence of the superclass.